PlayForm/Pipe/README.md

 ## Getting started

-`FilesPipe` will now provide you with a `Pipe` method, which you can use to execute an action on each file from the pipe.
+#### With `FilesPipe`, you gain access to the Pipe method, enabling you to perform

+various actions on files within the pipe.
+Here's an example of how to use it in your Index.ts:

 **`Index.ts`**